T. J. Thomson, Ph.D.

 Educational BACKGROUND + ACADEMIC FOCUS

-After earning a Ph.D. and graduate certificate in qualitative research from the Missouri School of Journalism, Thomson accepted in 2017 a faculty position at the Brisbane-based Queensland University of Technology’s School of Communication, a top-25 global program in communication and media studies, according to the 2017 QS World University Rankings.
+After earning a Ph.D. and graduate certificate in qualitative research from the Missouri School of Journalism, Thomson accepted in 2017 a faculty position at the Brisbane-based Queensland University of Technology’s School of Communication, ranked first in Australia and 16th globally in communication and media studies, according to the 2019 QS World University Rankings.
 Since 2017, he has served as an associate editor of Visual Communication Quarterly and is on the advisory board of the Society for Media and Phenomenology.